The Girl Who Leapt Through Time (2006 film): Release

 North American distributor Bandai Entertainment premiered the film in North America on November 19, 2006, at the Waterloo Festival for Animated Cinema and on March 3, 2007, at the 2007 New York International Children's Film Festival.
 The movie received a limited release in the United States, being shown subtitled in Los Angeles in June, and in Seattle in September.
 Also, an English dubbed version was shown in New York City in July.
 Its Boston area showings in August were subtitled.
 The film has also premiered in the UK as part of the Leeds Young People's Film Festival on April 2, 2008.
 The film was made available on Cable VOD on December 1, 2010, throughout the United States on numerous major cable systems, such as Comcast, Time Warner, and Cox, among others, by VOD distributor Asian Media Rights, under the Asian Crush label.

 In South Korea, it released in June 2007.
 The film grossed in South Korea.

-The film returned to Japanese cinemas on 4DX screens on April 2 for the 10th anniversary of Studio Chizu, the Studio Hosoda set up to produce his newer works, and the 15th anniversary of the film.
+The film returned to Japanese cinemas on 4DX screens on April 2, 2021 for the 10th anniversary of Studio Chizu, the Studio Hosoda set up to produce his newer works, and the 15th anniversary of the film.
 An updated poster of classic visual has been released alongside a new trailer.
 The 2021 release was screened nationwide (excluding some cinemas) with United Cinemas as the distributor.

+The film received a theatrical one day 4K re-release in Australia on January 15, 2026 alongside Summer Wars and Wolf Children by Sugoi Co, followed by followed by Home Entertainment and Digital releases of all 3 films in February 2026 featuring Collector's Edition and Steel-Book Blu-Ray and UHD Blu-ray editions being available for the first time in Australia.